TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.21.md

 ---

-In the law it is written, By men of strange tongues and by the lips of strangers will I speak unto this people; and not even thus will they hear me, saith the Lord.
+In the law it is written, "By men of strange languages and by the lips of strangers I will speak to this people.
+Not even thus will they hear me, says the Lord."